Jsongs/JieyaS_CCA_Mechatronics_2020/README.md

 # Week 8
 ## Final Project Proposal
-### ·For the final project I am interested in making a musical instrument.
+### *For the final project I am interested in making a musical instrument.
-### ·Using multiple capacitive touch objects to create a keyboard instrument.
+### *Using multiple capacitive touch objects to create a keyboard instrument.
-### ·Optional: Using MIDI control to add more opputunities.
+### *Optional: Using MIDI control to add more opputunities.